Four new caps in Bok shake-up ahead of French test

-PRETORIA South Africa coach Allister Coetzee has included four new caps in his starting line-up to face France in the first test at Loftus Versfeld on Saturday, including Ghana-born wing Raymond Rhule.
+PRETORIA (Reuters) - South Africa coach Allister Coetzee has included four new caps in his starting line-up to face France in the first test at Loftus Versfeld on Saturday, including Ghana-born wing Raymond Rhule.

 The other uncapped players are fullback Andries Coetzee, wing Courtnall Skosan and scrumhalf Ross Cronje, all from the Lions Super Rugby franchise, as the Springboks seek to put behind them a horror 2016 in which they lost eight of their 12 tests.